TUSCANY IN SPRING

 Comfortable waterproof walking boots

 While we won’t be doing any long hikes we’ll certainly be doing some walking over uneven ground, and in the sunrise sessions we’ll often find ourselves standing in long grass which is wet from overnight dew.
+The fields can also get very muddy if it rains.

 When moving your camera gear for any length of time a backpack can really save your back.
 A good backpack, one with sturdy hip straps, can safely distribute the weight of your gear and really save you from aches, pains and potential injury.